Summer Fun at Wasaga Beach: Top Adventures, Food and Festivals For a Weekend or Day Trip

 Make the Most of the World’s Longest Freshwater Beach

 And in total, that beach takes up 14km of shoreline!
 There are six beaches in total at Wasaga Beach Provincial Park.
 The day-use areas and beaches each have their own features, and each offers different things.
-These beaches have space to swim, picnic, sunbathe in the sand, launch canoes or kayaks, or enjoy something like frisbee or volleyball.
+These beaches have space to swim, picnic, sunbathe on the sand, launch canoes or kayaks, or enjoy frisbee or volleyball.
 And beyond the beaches are many other ways to create a day of adventure in the water.

 • Beaches 1 & 2 are the more popular areas of the park.
 These spots are extremely close to restaurants, bars, and cafes and offer a boat launch from Beach 1.